 The marketing department must understand how, when and where the consumer wants to communicate with the business.
 Therefore, it often conducts research and analysis on the consumer by sending out surveys, conducting focus groups, and studying online shopping habits.

-Marketing professionals such as Ajab Samrai – who worked at Saatchi & Saatchi and Ogilvy & Mather – understand the important role of marketing within any business, as it is the marketing department that is responsible for catching the attention – and purchasing power – of the consumer.
+Marketing professionals such as Ajab Samrai – who worked at Saatchi & Saatchi and O&M Group Japan – understand the important role of marketing within any business, as it is the marketing department that is responsible for catching the attention – and purchasing power – of the consumer.

 In 2020, marketing is generally accepted as an essential and powerful tool which can generate leads and result in higher sales.
 The messaging that is created by the marketing department is designed to be educational, with the end result of persuading a potential consumer to become a paying customer.